hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

 Action
    The action referenced by the strip.

+Slot
+   The slot within the action to use.

 Frame Start, End
    How much of the action to use.
 By adjusting these, you can crop or extend the action